sallysparrow/cmu-mlip-model-testing-lab/README.md

 To receive credit for this lab, show your completed notebook and filtered tables to the TA during recitation.

 ## Deliverables

-Your goal in this lab is to simulate how ML engineers evaluate model behavior in production settings—by logging model predictions, slicing data to find failure patterns, and generating test cases to stress-test model performance.

-To receive credit, walk your TA through the following:

-## Deliverables